-The Soil Conservation Authority is charged under the Soil Conservation and Land Utilization Act 1958 with the prevention and mitigation of soil erosion; the promotion of soil conservation; the determination of matters relevant to the use of all land including Crown land, in such a manner as to achieve the above two objectives; and the promotion of efficiency in the use and development by landholders of the water resources available to them.
+The Land Protection Service of the Department of Conservation, Forests and Lands is responsible for the prevention and mitigation of soil erosion; the promotion of soil conservation; the determination of matters relevant to the use of all land, including Crown land, in such a manner as to achieve the above objectives; and the promotion of efficiency in the use and development by landholders of the water resources available to them.

-Working through Committees of Management, the Soil Conservation Authority provides advice and financial assistance for control of erosion on the 1,600 kilometres of Victoria's coastal foreshores.
-Responsibility for supervisory control of earthworks and grazing on land over 1,200 metres has the aim of minimising erosion in Victoria's valuable alpine snowfields and water catchment areas.
+Working through committees of management, the Service provides advice and financial assistance for control of erosion on the 1,600 kilometres of Victoria's coastal foreshores.
+Responsibility for supervisory control of earthworks and grazing on land over 1,200 metres elevation has the aim of minimising erosion in Victoria's valuable alpine snowfields and water catchment areas.

-To achieve these aims, the Authority carries out a variety of tasks.
+To achieve these aims, the Service carries out a variety of tasks.
 It gives technical advice to individual landholders, local government organisations, and other government departments on the prevention and control of wind and water erosion and soil salting.
-It provides a service to farmers on the siting, design, and survey of dams and pipeline water supply systems for stock and domestic purposes and outside irrigation areas, and it also advises farmers on irrigation development.
+It provides a service to farmers on the siting, design, and survey of dams and pipeline water supply systems for stock and domestic purposes and outside irrigation areas, and it advises farmers on irrigation development.

-In the catchments to town water supplies and major storages, the Authority has responsibilities for determining land-use which will ensure the continuous production of high quality water.
+In the catchments to town water supplies and major storages, the Service has responsibilities for determining land-use which will ensure the continuous production of high quality water.

 Many of the above activities demand continuous research.
-Data on land, including geology, soil, topography, vegetation, and climatic characteristics, is being documented by the Authority on a State-wide basis.
-This data is used to assess the capability of land for various uses.
+Data on land, including geology, soil, topography, vegetation, and climatic characteristics, are being documented by the Service on a State wide basis.
+These data are used to assess the capability of land for various uses.
 Planning authorities are major users of this information.

-The Authority carries out studies into water movement and water yield in pastured and forested catchments, as well as laboratory studies into a variety of soil characteristics related to its structural or agronomic qualities.
+The Service carries out studies into water movement and water yield in pastured and forested catchments, as well as laboratory studies into a variety of soil characteristics related to its structural or agronomic qualities.
 Field operations are also supported by agronomic research into the prevention and control of erosion.